Public list of decisions December 7, 2021

 The college adopts the decision lists.

-4. Cyber Incident management / Hans Gaillard
+4. Cyber Incident Management / Hans Gaillard

-The college decides to invite council members to an informational meeting on December 16, 2021, to discuss the aspects of the Omgevingswet on which the council will have to make decisions in 2022, in accordance with the submitted informational document and accompanying appendices.
+The council decides to invite the council members to an informative meeting on December 16, 2021, to discuss the aspects of the Omgevingswet the council must take decisions in 2022, in accordance with the informative document and accompanying appendices that have been submitted.

 7. LED screen Optisigns / Jan Boersma

-8. Setting grants 2020 / Jos de Bruin
+8. Determination of subsidies for 2020 / Jos de Bruin

 College Decision:

-- Pay the cost of the post-payment to Foundation MeeDoen Werkt, € 29,425, from the budget allocated for this purpose.
+- the costs for the additional payment to Stichting MeeDoen Werkt, €29,425, to be paid from the budget earmarked for this purpose.

-- finalize the 2020 grants as follows:
+- to definitively set the subsidies for 2020 as follows:

-- To set the grant to LEV Group at €606,464.30.
+- To set the subsidy to LEVgroep at €606,464.30.

-- To set the subsidy to Lumens at €379,219.89.
+- Set the subsidy to Lumens at €379,219.89.

-- To set the grant to Dommel Valley Library at €325,374.22.
+- To set the subsidy for Dommeldal Library at €325,374.22.

-- To set the grant to GGzE at €69,917.37.
+- Set the subsidy to GGzE at €69,917.37.

-- To set the grant to MEE the Meentgroep at € 181,383.74.
+- To set the subsidy to MEE de Meentgroep at €181,383.74.

-- To set the grant to the Vestzaktheater Foundation at € 165,106.
+- To set the subsidy to Stichting het Vestzaktheater at €165,106.

-- To set the grant to Foundation MeeDoen Werkt at €64,425 and to postpay €29,425.
+- To set the subsidy to Stichting MeeDoen Werkt at €64,425 and to pay €29,425 in arrears.

-- To set the grant to the Leergeld Foundation at €54,432.
+- To set the subsidy to Stichting Leergeld at €54,432.

-- To set the grant to JC Oasis at €17,470.
+- To set the subsidy to JC Oase at €17,470.

-- To set the grant to Harmony at €10,500.
+- To set the subsidy to Harmonie at €10,500.

-- To set the grant to IVN at €9,909.47.
+- Set the subsidy to IVN at €9,909.47.

-- To set the subsidy to Carousel at €18,832.
+- To set the subsidy to Carrousel at €18,832.